Conan the Unconquered

 One of the book’s biggest weaknesses is its women.
 They’re basically trivial.
 Yasbet is foolish, and Davinia is only a misguided seductress.
 The book’s silliest sequence has Conan somehow able to train Yasbet to best a rough sailor in a sword fight after giving her three minutes of verbal instruction.
 The women also swoon too easily over Conan, hurling themselves to his sexual prowess as if he were a Gary Stu.

-My first-edition paperback copy contains numerous errors, such as twice writing “Hyrkanian” and “Kyrkanian.”
+My first-edition paperback copy contains numerous errors, such as twice writing “Hyrkanian” as “Kyrkanian.”
 I imagine that later printings corrected these mistakes.